Jsricharan/customer-churn-prediction-using-logistic-regression/README.md

 - Open a browser and navigate to [http://127.0.0.1:5000](http://127.0.0.1:5000).
 - Register or log in to start using the churn prediction system.

+---

+## Usage

+### Single Prediction

+- Navigate to the **Explorer** tab.
+- Adjust sliders or input fields for customer attributes.
+- View the churn probability and risk level.

+### Batch Prediction

+- Navigate to the **Batch** tab.
+- Upload a CSV file containing customer data.
+- View and download predictions for all records.

+### View History

+- Navigate to the **History** tab to see past predictions.

+---

+## Future Enhancements

+- **Real-Time Alerts:** Notify businesses when high-risk churn customers are identified.
+- **Advanced Models:** Experiment with Random Forest, XGBoost, or neural networks.
+---